JamesWoolfenden/pike/SECURITY.md

 In scope:

-- The `pike` CLI binary and its Go source under this repository.
+- The `rampart` CLI binary and its Go source under this repository.
 - The official Docker image published from this repository.
-- Published release artefacts (Homebrew tap, Scoop bucket, GitHub Releases).
+- Published release artefacts (GitHub Releases).

 Out of scope: